AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

     echo c > /proc/sysrq-trigger
     ```

-    **Note:** After the command is executed, the instance is disconnected from the network.
+    **Note:** After the command is run, the instance is disconnected from the network.
 You must reconnect the instance to the network to perform the subsequent operations.

 4. Analyze the core file.
     1. Run the following command to install the Crash analysis tool: